On this page:

 Notice the key asymmetry: the argument types are contravariant (the subtype relation is reversed in the left premise), while the result types are covariant (the relation runs in the same direction).

-For the argument: f accepts Cats, so g must also accept Cats — meaning g could accept any supertype of Cat (e.g., Animal).
-Hence the argument is contravariant: Cat <: S_1 means T_1 <: S_1.
+• For the argument: f accepts Cats, so g must also accept Cats — meaning g could accept any supertype of Cat (e.g., Animal).
+Hence the argument type is contravariant: the subtype relation is reversed, requiring T_1 <: S_1 in the rule (the supertype as the parameter, the subtype as the argument).

 It is convenient to have a type that is a supertype of every type.
 We introduce Top: